stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

       9. When ready, click **Create bucket**.

-  - title: "Configure Stitch Settings"
+  - title: "Configure Stitch settings"
     anchor: "configure-stitch-settings"
     content: |
       In this step, you'll define the file and object key format Stitch will use to load data into {{ destination.display_name }}.